Skip to content

 The Engineering and Validation Departments are responsible for planning and executing the validation activities of automated systems.
 The Quality Assurance (QA) Department is responsible for oversight, review, and approval of validation protocols and reports.
 All personnel involved in the operation and maintenance of automated systems are responsible for adhering to validation procedures and reporting any deviations promptly.

-See also SOP for Equipment Identification and Labeling
+See also SOP for Equipment Cleaning Agents and Disinfectants

 4) Procedure